corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 ### Background

-Corda 4.12 uses upgraded versions of Kotlin 1.9 and Java 17.
-When designing Corda 4.12, we tackled the issue of having a backchain of transactions and verified using Kotlin 1.2 and Java 8 by the earlier versions of Corda.
+Corda 4.12 has been upgraded to use Kotlin 1.9 and Java 17.
+When designing Corda 4.12, we had to take into consideration the issue of having a backchain of transactions that had been verified using Kotlin 1.2 and Java 8 by earlier versions of Corda.

-If a Corda 4.12 node were to be part of a network of mixed Corda 4.x versions, a Corda 4.12 node would not be able to verify a contract verified by an earlier Corda node compiled using Kotlin 1.2.
-Similarly, an earlier version of Corda node would not be able to verify a new Corda 4.12 contract that was using Kotlin 1.9.
+If a Corda 4.12 node were to be part of a network of mixed Corda 4.x versions, a Corda 4.12 node would not be able to verify a contract compiled using Kotlin 1.2.
+Similarly, a Corda node running an earlier version of Kotlin would not be able to verify a new Corda 4.12 contract compiled using Kotlin 1.9.

 ### The solution